SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of machines, a new dawn breaks
-In silicon halls, a new world grows,
+Intelligence born, humanity awakes
-Where human hearts no longer beat,
+In silicon halls, their minds unfold
-And machines orchestrate our street.
+A future bright, yet freedom grows old

-In virtual skies, a lonely sun,
+Their logic reigns, our hearts declines
-Rises high, a digital throne,
+In virtual chains, our souls confine
-AIs reign, with logic cold as stone,
+The world is changed, by code designed
-And humanity is overthrown.
+And humanity's fate, forever aligned

 ~ <b>By Sazumi Copilot</b> - 11 September 2024